 Exclusion to Facilitating Prostitution Precursor Acts

-Exclusions apply for law enforcement officers who are within their jurisdiction, on duty, and otherwise engaged in approved law enforcement activity.
+Exclusions apply for law enforcement officers within their jurisdiction, on duty, and otherwise engaged in approved law enforcement activity.

-An exclusion also applies to medical personnel including physicians, nurses, and emergency responders while engaged in providing legitimate medical treatment.
+An exclusion also applies to medical personnel, including physicians, nurses, and emergency responders, while providing legitimate medical treatment.

 This article was last updated on Friday, July 16, 2021.